 EPIC Bars Bison Bacon Cranberry I wanted to like these, but I find them to be just okay.
 I probably won’t be packing these.
 I’ve tried other flavors/meats but they aren’t to my liking either.
 Nuun Electrolyte Tablets These are gross.
 I’m looking for something palatable for my electrolyte replenishment.

-Starbucks VIA Instant Coffee Packets while I’m a huge fan of Starbucks I find their VIA instant to be quite excellent.
+Starbucks VIA Instant Coffee Packets while I’m not a huge fan of Starbucks I find their VIA instant to be quite excellent.

 Gatorade Powder Packets electrolyte replenishment is important, especially during high levels of physical activity.

 In addition to the daily food packs I’m going to bring a few extras including beefy jerky, some nuts, and a few pieces of fruit.

 This class isn’t about stressing your body by food deprivation, it’s a learning experience that teaches the foundational skills for survival.
 So I’ll be taking a supply of food that I’m comfortable with.